LukasStonie/clc3-2025-project-aghaei-fallmann-steininger/README.md

 Implement a real-time monitoring dashboard for a fictional ticket platform that visualizes network traffic and sales data and produces alerts if problems arise.
 Monitoring and alerting will be implemented using Prometheus and Grafana.
 Stress testing using the Python Locust library will be performed to show the functionality of the monitoring dashboard under high load.

+The metrics that are observed are the number of requests, request duration, number of failed requests, CPU usage, and memory usage.
+Alerts will be configured to notify the team via email (or Discord) if the number of failed requests exceeds a certain threshold or if the request duration exceeds a certain limit.

+In the end, we will have a fully functional monitoring dashboard that can be used to monitor the performance of the ticket platform in real-time and alert the team in case of any issues.
+In the presentation, we will demonstrate the functionality of the monitoring dashboard under high load using stress testing.

 ##### Newly built
 Using the Python FastAPI library, multiple API-endpoints will be implemented to create concerts and buy tickets.
 To simulate ticket purchases as close to reality as possible, a certain percentage of requests will be denied randomly to simulate failed transactions.